anthonyburrow/Rad1D/README.md

 # Rad1D

-A simple 1D radiative transfer code.
+A simple 1D, plane-parallel radiative transfer code that implements accelerated lambda iteration (ALI).

+This project was made in a collaboration including Manuel Barrientos, Anthony Burrow, Adam Moss, and Sarah Stangl.

 ## Requirements

-Currently this may be compiled and run on either Windows or Linux platforms with an available C++ compiler.
-To use Rad1D as a Python-wrapped module, the following are needed:
+This may be compiled and run on either Windows or Linux platforms with an available C++ compiler.
+To use Rad1D as a Python-wrapped module, the following are required:

 * Python 3.6+
 * `pybind11` package